-- Checks or money orders (payable to the Department of Transportation and Parking);
+- checks or money orders (payable to the Department);

-- University Departmental Direct Fund Transfers (following T&P Accounting Services guidelines);
+- University Departmental Direct Fund Transfers (following Department Accounting Services guidelines);

 Vehicles Exiting Unattended Pay Lots After-Hours

-Vehicles exiting pay parking lots after pay attendant operations have closed and when the gates are lowered must pay for all parking fees incurred by utilizing the automated pay stations to process their payment for parking fees.
+Vehicles exiting pay parking facilities after pay attendant operations have closed and the gates have been lowered must pay for all parking fees incurred by utilizing the automated pay stations to process the payment for parking fees.

 Failure to Pay Upon Exiting a Pay Lot

-The owner of any Vehicle exiting a visitor or patient parking facility without paying or otherwise having parking validated will be sent a billing notice for a full day’s parking.
+The owner of any Vehicle exiting a parking facility without paying or otherwise having parking validated will be sent a billing notice for a full day’s parking.

-A permit reported stolen will be replaced free of charge on a one time only basis.
-In order for a stolen permit to be replaced free of charge, a police report must be filed for such permit.
-Permits reported lost or stolen may not be replaced without the approval of the Director of the Department of Transportation and Parking or his/her designee.
+A permit reported stolen will be replaced free of charge on a one-time only basis.
+For a stolen permit to be replaced free of charge, a police report must be filed for such permit.
+Permits reported lost or stolen may not be replaced without the approval of the Director of the Department or their designee(s).

-- Debts owed by employees of the University and UNC Hospitals may be deducted from the employee’s payroll checks;
+- a debt owed by an employee may be deducted from the employee’s payroll checks;

-- a debt owed by a University student necessitates that a “hold” status be placed with the University Registrar.
+- a debt owed by a University student necessitates that a “hold” status be placed with the University Registrar;

-- Failure to pay civil penalties or other just debts owed to the Department of Transportation and Parking within ten calendar days of the date of the citation(s) or incurrence of the debt will result in a $10.00 late payment fee being assessed on each unpaid citation or other transaction; and
+- failure to pay civil penalties or other just debts owed to the Department within ten calendar days of the date of the citation(s) or incurrence of the debt will result in a $10.00 late payment fee being assessed on each unpaid citation or other transaction; and

-- a debt owed by any individual who is not eligible for payroll deduction may be subject to garnishment of North Carolina State income tax refund due and owing to that individual.
+- a debt owed by any individual who is not eligible for payroll deduction may be subject to the garnishment of any North Carolina State income tax refund due and owing to that individual.